 Arthrofibrosis after Knee Replacement – Diagnosis:

 Arthrofibrosis is suspected when the normal postoperative pain, restricted motion and inflammation do not settle at predictable time points as they would do normally.
 In some patients, the knee may do well for the first few weeks and then deteriorates.
-The diagnosis of arthrofibrosis is mainly clinical after excluding all other causes of stiffness following total knee replacement.
-There are no specific laboratory tests available for routine use to diagnose arthrofibrosis.
-Radiology in knee arthrofibrosis following total knee replacement is useful in excluding other causes of stiffness.
+The diagnosis of arthrofibrosis is mainly based on history and physical examination (clinical diagnosis) after excluding all other causes of stiffness following total knee replacement.
+There are no specific blood tests available for routine use to diagnose arthrofibrosis.
+Imaging in knee arthrofibrosis is useful in excluding other causes of stiffness following total knee replacement.

 The X-Rays (plain radiographs) may show useful findings like bone formation in the soft tissues (heterotopic ossification) and patella situated lower than its normal location (patella baja).
 Other than these, there are no specific radiological findings suggestive of arthrofibrosis following total knee replacement.

 Ultrasound examination can show thickening and formation of new blood vessels (neovascularity) of the innermost layer of the knee capsule (synovial thickening) and the fat behind the tendon of knee cap (Hoffa’s fat pad).

 CT scan with or without angiogram can be useful in patients with heterotopic ossification, especially if it is situated behind the knee (posteriorly) to asses its proximity to nerve and blood vessels.